Royal Far West Children's Health Scheme: NSW Department of Education Royal Far West School

-A public school was established at the children's home in Manly in 1938, catering to children who required extended stays for ongoing treatment.
-The school is equipped to work with students from preschool to year 12, many of whom require a high level of support and assistance for behavioural and learning difficulties.
-Siblings of client children also attend the school while staying at Manly.
-The school also participates reading and literacy programs across the state.
-A world first, in December 2018 the school moved into the brand new Centre for Country Kids, integrating the school with the charity's specialist paediatric services.
+A public school was established at the children's home in Manly in 1938 to cater to children requiring extended stays for ongoing treatment.
+The school offers education for students ranging from preschool to year 12, focusing on those with behavioral and learning difficulties who need substantial support.
+Siblings of the client children also attend the school during their stay in Manly.
+Additionally, the school participates in reading and literacy programs on a statewide level.
+In December 2018, the school achieved a world first by moving into the new Centre for Country Kids, effectively integrating the school with the charity's specialized pediatric services.

 Core Programs

 Telecare for Kids

 This award-winning program connects country children with specialist assessment, therapy and local capacity-building via videolink from their schools, homes and clinics.
 Telecare for Kids is growing rapidly, expanding into more schools and homes, with an increased emphasis on building the capacity of parents, teachers and early educators.